icgc-argo/argo-docs/docs/release-notes/software-releases.md

 None to report.
 ------>

-## August 23, 2023: Submitted Data Page Updates
+## August 24, 2023: Bug Fixes

 Data Platform - UI 1.124.1 - API 3.40.0

-We are excited to share that we've successfully addressed two bugs in the Submitted Data page:

-- In the Treatment Tab, fields of the Surgery table were incorrectly appended, this has now been fixed.
+- On the Submitted Data page, misplaced fields from the Surgery table are removed from the Treatment table.

-- The Submitted Data view did not update after the clinical file with errors was re-uploaded, validated with corrected data, and signed-off on.
-The error message box at the top persisted, even though the table view displayed the updated corrected data.
-This issue has also been resolved.
-The error message box will now reflect updated error messages when clinical data is updated.
+- The error message box in Submitted Data page now displays accurate error messages when clinical data is updated.

-- Other API fixes have also been released.
+- Minor API fixes.

 ## June 8, 2023: Clinical Exceptions And Program Entity Page